-Authorities in Mali said Sunday that two men believed to be connected to anal-Qaeda-linked attack in the resort Grand-Bassam
+Authorities in Mali said Sunday that two men believed to be connected to an al-Qaeda-linked attack in the resort Grand-Bassam had been detained.

 The Grand-Bassam rampage - the first of its kind in the Ivory Coast - was claimed by Al-Qaeda in the Islamic Maghreb, which has also carried out similar assaults on tourist hotspots in the West African states of Mali and Burkina Faso.

 Fifteen suspects have been arrested over the Grand-Bassam attacks, with Ivorian investigators backed by anti-terror specialists and judicial experts from Paris.

 Eleven Ivorians - including three special forces troops - died in the attack.
 Four French citizens were killed and other foreign victims included citizens of Germany, Lebanon, Macedonia and Nigeria.